 Section 1.
 Name-the name of this organization shall be the General Student Assembly.

-The officers of the General Student Assembly shall be Chairperson, Vice Chairperson, Secretary, Assistant Secretary, Parliamentarian, and Sergeant-at-Arms, all of whom shall be duly elected by the Assembly, with the exception of the chairperson who shall be the Executive Vice President of the Student Government Association.
+The officers of the General Student Assembly shall be Chairperson, Vice Chairperson, Secretary, Secretary, Parliamentarian, and Sergeant-at-Arms, all of whom shall be duly elected by the Assembly, with the exception of the chairperson who shall be the Executive Vice President of the Student Government Association.

 Section 2.
 All SGA chartered student organizations must meet the following to be considered registered and to solicit funds from the General Student Assembly/Student Government Association:

-Must be registered with the Office of Student Activities
+Must be registered with the Office of Student Activities

-Have two (2) members in attendance at every General Student Assembly by meeting, one voting and one non-voting
+Have two (2) members in attendance at every General Student Assembly by meeting, one voting and one non-voting

-Campus organizations with fewer than 20 active members must send one (1) voting member
+Campus organizations with fewer than 20 active members must send one (1) voting member

-The National Pan Hellenic Council at Tennessee State University must provide two (2) members from their council as representatives at General Student Assembly meetings
+The National Pan Hellenic Council at Tennessee State University must provide two (2) members from their council as representatives at General Student Assembly meetings

-Thenamesoftherepresentative(s) shall be submitted to the House of Delegates within 30 days after the first day of class
+The names of the representative(s) shall be submitted to the House of Delegates within 30 days after the first day of class.

- Complete two (2) community service projects each semester and sponsor one campus event each semester.
+Complete two (2) community service projects each semester and sponsor one campus event each semester.

 Section 3.
 The General Student Assembly is to meet once per month not to exceed four (4) meetings in a semester.